ranjithkumark8/jusChat/README.md

 To-do list:
 * Need to integrate with the database.
-* Allow user to join group whenever he refresh the page, when he is in chat page instead of showing error message.
+* Instead of showing an error message, allow users to join groups if they refresh the tab while in the chat page.

 ## Contact